br-automation-com/mappRemoteShell/README.md

 Copy the folder \Logical\mappRemoteShell\PhythonScript to the target PC

-Run the file start.py from the PhythonScript folder
+Run the file start.pyw from the PhythonScript folder

 ### B&R PLC
 * Copy the package mappRemoteShell into new project